 Many things in life should be spontaneous, such as office parties, weekend getaways, and even tattoos, but software development is not one of them!
 The stages of software product development should be well-planned and executed.
 You must have a good plan and process in place if you want to produce a fantastic software solution.
 "If you fail to prepare, you are intending to fail," said Benjamin Franklin.

 Let us walk you through the stages necessary for successful software product design and development.
 The entire product development cycle consists of multiple steps, each of which ends with the start of the next!

-What are the stages of the software development life cycle (SDLC)?
+2. What are the steps of the SDLC?

 Product Development Life Cycle

 The Software Development Life Cycle (SDLC) is a method for creating high-quality software that meets the needs of customers.
 SDLC is a structure that comprises a precise plan for strategizing, developing, and maintaining a product.